MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 All the jobs should continue to run normally.

-At the due date we will perform the migration of the instances on the new compute infrastucture.
+At the due date we will perform the migration of the instances on the new compute infrastructure.